 We have made our websites easily accessible by users on their mobile devices.
 We have also launched our mobile apps to enhance the mobile shopping experience of our users.
-As the number of customers making purchases through our mobile apps continues to increase, our mobile revenue increased to 26.8% of total net revenues in 2014, compared with 17.8% in 2013.
+As the number of customers making purchases through our mobile apps continues to increase, our mobile revenue increased to 38.4% of net revenues from product sales in 2016, compared with 26.8% and 33.5% in 2014 and 2015, respectively.

-We expect our net revenues to grow in the future as we continue to introduce new products and deepen our penetration of various geographic markets around the world.
-We also expect to expand our customer base and increase sales to each customer to drive our growth.
+We expect our net revenues from product sales to grow in the future as we continue to introduce new products and deepen our penetration of various geographic markets around the world.
+We also expect to expand our customer base and increase product sales to each customer to drive our growth.